Teradata/covalent/src/platform/experimental/template-rename-me-experiment-module/README.md

-// TODO: add respective info about your component here when it feels serious
+// TODO: add respective info about your component here
-# renameMe.component
+# TdRenameMeComponent

 **NOTE:**